scloud19/SECipedia/AWS/client_considerations.md

       Check out this for other important implications on why Aurora is the best https://aws.amazon.com/rds/aurora/faqs/

+    Make sure to connect to the cluster DNS (which always has "cluster" in the DNS name).
+This DNS will always point to the primary.

 Utilize ec2 reserved instances for a base (cost efficiency) and then utilize on demand servers to scale.